Jetthiago/moloader/README.md

 - English is not my native language so you may find some writing errors here and there.
 But if someone wants to help me with this readme I would realy appreciate.

 ## Patch Notes
+### Patch 3.0.7
+- Fixed loading a directory with another directory inside it would throw a error
+- Fixed a typo when requiring camelcase

 ### Patch 3.0.5
 - Fixed ```.json``` files being associated with wrong names.